RoBOPPics/BB/_pages/app-man-connect.md

 If this is your first time logging in, you will need to setup your account.
 Click on "Sign up now".

 ## Login
-"Log in and Connect" is for when you are on-court and ready to play.

-You will need your Email address and Password.
+If you already have an account, enter your email address and password.

-After logging in the first time, your credentials will be remembered by the App.
-The only time you will ever need to reenter it again is when you change phones, or reinstall the App.
+After logging in the first time, your credentials will be remembered by the App for up to 90 days.

   <nav class="pagination">
       <a href="/BallBOPPer/appmanintro/" class="pagination--pager" title="Introduction">Previous</a>